Want to convert your wood oven into a gas-fired oven?

 With just one simple adjustment to your wood fired pizza oven, you can essentially double the usage.
 With a gas burner attachment, it will be easier and simpler to fire up your oven in a pinch.
 It is cleaner with less overall maintenance.
 You will never be limited by not having enough of the right type of wood.
 You can always keep the oven at that perfect temperature making for more consistent overall cooking results.
 And best of all, it still tastes great!

 “Ok, Ok, I’m in!”
 You say?
 Great, keep reading, we’ve got lots of suggestions to help get you all set.

 Where to begin?

 1. The first consideration is whether your current pizza oven can be configured for a gas burner.
-Installing a gas burner will require cutting a hole in your oven and while this may not be a difficult task, it will most likely invalidate your oven's warranty.
+Installing a gas burner for pizza oven use will require cutting a hole in your oven and while this may not be a difficult task, it will most likely invalidate your oven's warranty.
 But, when done properly, is worthwhile!

 2. The second consideration is finding the correct burner for your oven size so you'll have enough BTU to appropriately heat your oven.
 Pizza ovens need a high-BTU burner since these ovens need to reach exceptionally high temperatures to bake the delicious crispy crusts that customers crave.

 3. A third consideration is choosing between Liquid Propane (LP) and Natural Gas (NG).
 Natural gas is more affordable than propane and many new homes are set up to utilize natural gas for plumbing, making it a great choice for homeowners.